RateCity.com.au

 • Residency - you must either be a citizen or permanent resident of Australia, or married/in a de facto relationship with an Australian citizen or permanent resident.

-• Identification documentation - drivers license, current passport etc.
+• Identification documentation - driver’s license, current passport etc.

 Property detail

 Lenders have restrictions on the kind of property they will accept for a home loan.
-Residential properties in urbanised or non-rural areas are preferred because they’re easier to sell if you later default.
+Residential properties in urbanised or non-rural areas are often preferred because they’re easier to sell if you later default.
 The house you’re purchasing must also have a clear title and be free of encumbrances to avoid any problems in the future.

 Income details